Peace Corps Volunteer

 Does pretty much everyone who applies to the Peace Corps get accepted?
 Or are there certain shortcomings that will get you dinged?

-Asked by B-Rad over 11 years ago
+Asked by B-Rad about 12 years ago

 There is actually a small percentage of applicants who get accepted into the Peace Corps.
 (Annually, Peace Corps receives about 10,000 applications and sends about 3,500-4,000 trainees overseas.)
 That surprised me at first.
 I always thought that they would take any volunteer they could get their hands on!
 They are looking for skilled people in areas that other countries need.
 They are looking for something that demonstrates that you plan to stay the two years.
 They are looking for healthy individuals (the medical screening is very intense).
 It helps if you have had prior volunteer experience, prior language learning (in any language), and prior travel experience (you can't truthfully say, "I love to travel," if you have never traveled).
 It also helps if you are flexible, and open to trying new things.
 The worst aspect of applying to the Peace Corps is how long it takes.
 They say it usually takes from 6-12 months.
 It took me a year and a half.
 Most applicants drop out on their own during this time, so the chances that you'll be accepted if you stick out the application process are probably pretty high.